FabioRob/HDD-Robust-Control/README.md

 Nominal Performance, Robust Stability and Robust Performance analysis are performed in cl_analysis.m, LQG_analysis.m, LTR_analysis.m, Hinf_analysis.m, mu_analysis.m and NP_RS_RP_comparison.m

 In addition, MaxPert_inf.m and MaxPert_mu.m computes the worst perturbation cases for the controlled plant in terms of Robust Stability and Robust Performance.

+Finally , the parameters necessary to use the GUI HDD_controllerDesign.mlapp are initialized with init.mat